 “Everybody’s Everybody’s Autobiography” by Philip Miletic and Stephen Trothen

-“Everybody’s Everybody’s Autobiography” is a research creation project that is central to third chapter of my dissertation on Gertrude Stein’s Everybody’s Autobiography as a radio text.
+“Everybody’s Everybody’s Autobiography” is central to third chapter of my dissertation on Gertrude Stein’s Everybody’s Autobiography as a radio text.
 The project explores further Sarah Wilson’s claim in her essay, “Gertrude Stein and Radio,” that radio served as a “formal model” for Stein’s later writing.
 The research creation project aides in grounding my claims for Everybody’s Autobiography‘s radio imaginary and its correlation with autobiographical practices.

 The installation consists of several recordings from collaborators reading from Everybody’s Autobiography, foregrounding the book’s orality/aurality.
 Participants at the installation can tune from reader to reader as they progress through the book.
 You can read more about the intricacies of the project here.
 Below is a video demoing “Everybody’s Everybody’s Autobiography.”